kinecosystem/kin-sdk-node/README.md

 ```
 -->
 #### Getting the Minimum Acceptable Fee from the Blockchain
-Transactions usually require a fee {to whom?} to be processed.
+To be processed, transactions usually require a fee to be paid to the blockchain.
 The fee depends on how fast the transaction will be processed by the blockchain.
 To find out what the minimum acceptable fee is, use:

 ```javascript
 client.getMinimumFee()